Is Incorporating in British Columbia Worth It for Contractors and Consultants?

 Stay updated with current accounting standards, business compliance, tax preparation tips, and latest news.

 Are you a contractor or consultant wondering if it’s time to get incorporated?
 Maybe you’re hitting six figures and feeling that tax bite a little too hard.
 Or maybe a client asked if you're incorporated and you weren’t sure what to say.
 Many business owners reach this stage and start asking: should I incorporate my consulting business?
 It’s a big move.
-It can save you a lot of money, but only if it fits your situation.
+It can save you a lot of money but only if it fits your situation and is structured correctly.
 So let’s walk through exactly what you need to know to make the right call.

 Key Takeaways

-• Incorporating can lower your tax bill, protect your assets, and help you grow long-term.
+• Incorporating can lower your tax bill, protect your assets, and support long-term growth

-• If you're earning more than you spend personally (typically around $100K+), it’s worth looking at.
+• If you're earning more than you spend personally (typically around $100K+), it’s worth reviewing

-• But it’s not free, setup costs, annual filings, and admin work are part of the deal.
+• Setup costs, annual filings and admin work are part of the deal

 So, Should I Incorporate My Consulting Business?

 Here’s the short version: if your business is bringing in consistent income, especially over $100,000, and you don’t need to pull every dollar out for personal use, incorporating in BC could be worth it.
-It allows you to pay less tax on retained income, protect your personal assets, and possibly sell your business later with better tax treatment.
-But if you're just starting out or still riding the income rollercoaster, staying a sole proprietor might be better for now.
+It allows you to pay less tax on retained income, protect your personal assets, and potentially sell your business later with better tax treatment.
+But if you're just starting out, still riding the income rollercoaster or effectively working like an employee for one client, staying a sole proprietor might be the safer option for now.

 Why Contractors and Consultants Choose to Incorporate